aghorler/WebRTC-Leak-Prevent/DOCUMENTATION.md

 Setting | Effect
 --- | ---
-`Use the default public interface only` | Send WebRTC requests via the default public network adapter.
+`Use the default public interface only` | Send WebRTC traffic via the default public network adapter.
 In the case of OpenVPN users, the default interface will the the virtual one that the VPN creates.
-In the case of system VPN users, this will prevent leaks.
-`Use the default public interface and private interface` | Same as above, except allow WebRTC to send requests over the default private interface to your local network.
+`Use the default public interface and private interface` | Same as above, except allow WebRTC traffic over the default private interface to your local network.
-`Disable non-proxied UDP (force proxy)` | Force the use of a proxy, and only allow WebRTC to use UDP proxies.
+`Disable non-proxied UDP (force proxy)` | Force the use of a proxy, and only allow WebRTC traffic over UDP proxies.

 **Legacy options**